-School Name:

-Date of

-Review:

-Who Name:

-completed this Position:

-checklist?

-Review given Name
+Da hool Name: ate of eview:

+no mpleted s checklist?
+Name: Position:

-to: Position
+to: Name Position

-Comments:

-General Inform ation
+Co omments:

+Ge eneral Inform nation
-1. How many cu urrent students have been diagnosed as being at risk of

-• and have been prescribed an Adrenaline Autoinjector?
+1. current students have been diagnosed as being at risk kis, and have been prescribed an Adrenaline?

-·

-f these students carry their Adrenaline Autoinjector on
+2. How many of their person of these students carry their Adrenaline Autoinjector on?

-their person ?

-3 Have any stu dents ever had an allergic reaction requiring medical Yes
+3. Have any strintervention udents ever had an allergic reaction requiring medical at school?
+Yes No

-intervention • • • lo

-•

 a.
-If Yes, how w many times?
+If Yes, ho ow many times?

-4. Have any stu dents ever had an Anaphylactic Reaction at school?
-Yes
+4. Have any st udents ever had an Anaphylactic Reaction at school?
+Yes No

-• • N lo

 a.
-If Yes, how w many students?
+If Yes, ho ow many students?

-1 7077 1

 b.
-If Yes, how w many times
+If Yes, ho ow many times

-5. Has a staff m ember been required to administer an Adrenaline Yes
+5. nember been required to administer an Adrenaline to a student?
+Yes No

-to a student?
-N lo

 a.
-If Yes, how w many times?
+If Yes, ho ow many times?

-6. Was every in cident in which a student suffered an anaphylactic Yes

-reaction repo orted via the Incident Reporting and Information System N lo

-(IRIS)?

-ividual Anaphylaxis Management Plans

-7. Does every s tudent who has been diagnosed as being at risk of Yes

-anaphylaxis and prescribed an Adrenaline Autoinjector have an Individual Anaphylaxis Management Plan and ASCIA Action Plan completed and signed by a prescribed Medical Practitioner?
-No 8.
-Are all Individual Anaphylaxis Management Plans reviewed regularly with Parents (at least annually)?
-Yes No 9.
-Do the Individual Anaphylaxis Management Plans set out strategies to minimise the risk of exposure to allergens for the following in-school and out of class settings? a.
+6. Was every incident in which a student so reaction reported via the Incident Report System (IRIS)? • Yes No SECTION 1: Individual Anaphylaxis Mana agement Plans Does every student who has been diagranaphylaxis and prescribed an Adrenalia Individual Anaphylaxis Management Placompleted and signed by a prescribed No. ne Autoinjector have an n and ASCIA Action Plan Yes No 8.
+Are all Individual Anaphylaxis Managem regularly with Parents (at least annually) Yes No Do the Individual Anaphylaxis Managem strategies to minimise the risk of exposurable following in-school and out of class settings. re to allergens for the a.
 During classroom activities, including elective classes Yes No b.
 In canteens or during lunch or snack times Yes No c.
-Before and after School, in the school yard and during breaks Yes No d.
-For special events, such as sports days, class parties and extra-curricular activities Yes No e.
+Before and after School, in the school ol yard and during breaks Yes No d.
+For special events, such as sports da extra-curricular activities ays, class parties and Yes No e.
 For excursions and camps Yes No f.
-Other Yes No 10 Do all students who carry an Adrenaline Autoinjector on their person have a copy of their ASCIA Action Plan kept at the School (provided by the Parent)?
+Other Yes No 10.
+Do all students who carry an Adrenaline person have a copy of their ASCIA Action (provided by the Parent)?
 Yes No a.
 Where are they kept?
-11 Does the ASCIA Action Plan include a recent photo of the student?
-Yes No SE CTION 2: Storage and Accessibility of Adrenaline Autoinjectors 12 .
-Where are the student(s) Adrenaline Autoinjectors stored?
-13 Do all School Staff know where the School's Adrenaline Autoinjectors for General Use are stored?
-Yes No 14 Are the Adrenaline Autoinjectors stored at room temperature (not refrigerated)?
-Yes No 15 .
-Is the storage safe?
-Yes No
+11. Does the ASCIA Action Plan include a re ecent photo of the student?
+Yes No SECTION 2: Storage and Accessibility of • 12.
+Where are the student(s) Adrenaline Au toinjectors stored?